FBerding/aifeducation/README.md

 ## Model Life Cycle

 Research requires reproducibility and traceability.
-Thus, starting with version 1.0.0 of this package ensuring that already trained models work with future versions of this package has top priority.
+Thus, starting with version 1.0.0 of this package , it has top priority to ensure that already trained models work with future versions of this package.

 ## Classification Tasks